firmai/firmai.github.io/get-started/index.md

 ##### Multi-class Prediction

-* Item specific sales prediction i.e. unit of sales
+* Item specific sales prediction i.e. unit of sales.
 * Predicting store sales.
-* Predict the unit of sales fro multiple items.
+* Predict the unit of sales from multiple items.
-* Predicting the liklihood of certain crimes occuring at different points geographically and at different times.
+* Predicting the likelihood of certain crimes occuring at different points geographically and at different times.
 * What when, where and at what severity will the flu strike.
 * New empoyees predict the level of access and what access they require.
 * Predict the most pressing community issue.
-* What customers wil purcahse what policy.
+* What customers wil purchase what policy.
 * Predict which shoppers are most likely to repeat purchase.
-* Predict which blog post from a selcetion would be most popular
+* Predict which blog post from a selection would be most popular
 * Predict destination of taxi with initial partial trajectories.